matloff/imagefraud/RLRNpar/README.md

 NOTES:

-Why RLRN works:
-Since these features combine the color information as well as the shape of objects in an image, it is able to characterize the direction, area and geometrical shape of an object.

 Parallelization feature:
 The extracting the run-length feature is time-consuming (since it must process every pixel in an entire image for each feature vector,) an input par of 2 or greater will run the feature a cluster.
 A super linear speedup was obtained witha. cluster of 4 lowering computational time of feature vectors from over and hour (in serial) to only a minute and a half